-The City publishes a Comprehensive Annual Financial Report annually to report the results of operations for each City fund.
+The City publishes an Annual Comprehensive Financial Report annually to report the results of operations for each City fund.
 The City’s financial statements are audited by an independent accounting firm and have received an unqualified opinion, the highest opinion given to municipal government, with respect to the accuracy and fairness of the presentation of the City's financial position and its conformance with generally accepted accounting principles.
-The Comprehensive Annual Financial Report is published annually on or about June 30, six months after the close of the fiscal year.
+The Annual Comprehensive Financial Report is published annually on or about June 30, six months after the close of the fiscal year.

 Monthly Financial Report